 - Nine radiators including supply and labour – £1,100.

 - Water tank supply and install – £200.

 - Miscellaneous extras parts and labour – £265.

 - Pipework supply and installation – £865.

-The total comes to just under £4,000, and you will have a brand new heating system to bring joy and comfort to your home.
+The total comes to around £4,000, and you will have a brand new heating system to bring joy and comfort to your home.
+The exact amount will depend on your location and the type of boiler you choose.
 To ensure your new central heating installation is as energy efficient as possible the hot water cylinder is insulated and fitted with a thermostat.
 The contractor will install all radiators with TRVs.

 Other factors that may affect the cost of your central heating installation include the following:

 - Your choice of a boiler.